-My organization, the Key to Change offers both group and private violin (and viola) lessons to students in middle and high school who are in their school orchestra programs.
+My organization, the Key to Change offers both group and private violin (and viola) lessons to students in middle and high school.
 We offer high quality music instruction to students who have a desire to excel on their instruments.
+Our mission is to provide world class music instruction to underserved students and support their development as self-aware leaders.

-In addition to weekly lessons, students have the opportunity to participate in masterclasses with guest artists, attend college prep and audition seminars and perform in community outreach concerts.
+In addition to weekly lessons, students learn about Music Theory and Ear Training, participate in masterclasses with invited guest artists, attend college prep and audition seminars and perform in community outreach concerts.

-We provide scholarships for students/families requiring financial assistance.
+We provide scholarships for students/families needing financial assistance.

 Please visit our website at www.keytochangestudio.org for more information.